Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 It is easy to verify that $H_\mu$ is invariant under all symmetries.

-\paragraph{Decoration on $\tau_2$} First, we consider the Majorana chain decoration on $\tau_2$ which leaves 2 dangling Majorana fermions at each 0D block $\mu$, with the same $\mathbb{Z}_2$-eigenvalue because of the translational symmetry.
-So these 2 Majorana fermions can be symmetrically gapped out by an entanglement pair, and the no-open-edge condition is satisfied.
-Subsequently we consider the 1D FSPT state decoration on $\tau_2$, which leaves 4 dangling Majorana fermions on each $\mu$, with the $\mathbb{Z}_2$ symmetry properties as Eq. (\ref{Z2 symmetry property}).
-Thus the local fermion parity satisfies the symmetry, and these 4 Majorana fermions can be gapped by interaction in a symmetric way.
+\paragraph{Decoration on $\tau_2$} First, we consider the Majorana chain decoration on $\tau_2$ which leaves 2 dangling Majorana modes at each 0D block $\mu$, with the same $\mathbb{Z}_2$-eigenvalue because of the translational symmetry.
+So these 2 Majorana modes can be symmetrically gapped out by an entanglement pair, and the no-open-edge condition is satisfied.
+Subsequently we consider the 1D FSPT state decoration on $\tau_2$, which leaves 4 dangling Majorana modes on each $\mu$, with the $\mathbb{Z}_2$ symmetry properties as Eq. (\ref{Z2 symmetry property}).
+Thus the local fermion parity satisfies the symmetry, and these 4 Majorana modes can be gapped by interaction in a symmetric way.
 Therefore, the no-open-edge condition is satisfied.
-Thus all obstruction-free 0D block-states form the group:
+Thus all obstruction-free 1D block-states form the group: